Eisenach: Mayor and city council

 The first freely elected mayor after German reunification was Hans-Peter Brodhun of the Christian Democratic Union (CDU), who served from 1990 to 2000.
 He was succeeded by fellow CDU member Gerhard Schneider from 2000 and 2006.
 Matthias Doht of the Social Democratic Party (SPD) was elected mayor in 2006.
 In 2012, Katja Wolf of The Left won the mayoralty, becoming the first female mayor in Eisenach's history.
-The most recent mayoral election was held on 15 April 2018, with a runoff held on 29 April, and the results were as follows:
+After defecting to the Sahra Wagenknecht Alliance in 2023, she retired as mayor to run for the 2024 Thuringian state election.
+The most recent mayoral election was held on 26 May 2024, with a runoff held on 9 June, and the results were as follows: